Excerion/excerion.github.io/blog/_posts/2019-02-28-my-experience-at-FOSDEM.markdown

 After that, I went back and forth a bit between Decentralized Internet & Privacy, and the Retrocomputing room.
 I found the talks at the former room to be of lower quality.
 During one of the talks, there were some technical issues with the video projector, so a technician came in to fix it, and even though it was taking a while, the speaker just leaned back.
 She only continued the talk at the request of an audience member.
 I feel like that says something about how enthusiastic she really was about communicating the information to us.

 Another interesting talk was Making Open Source Hardware for Retrogaming on Raspberry Pi.
 The speaker had designed a gamepad with an RPi at its heart.
 At the end, the speaker showed us an integrated circuit and said he'd give one to anyone who'd ask a question.
 There was nothing in particular I wanted to ask, but I wanted one.
-I asked how he was doing and got my circuit.
+I asked how he was doing and stretched out my arms.
 That was the last retrocomputing talk I wanted to go to.

 ![](https://raw.githubusercontent.com/Excerion/excerion.github.io/master/blog/_posts/IMG_20190228_1235291.png)